PicanhaLabs/blog/_posts/void.md

 * Opera 12.5 and below;
 * Konkeror 4.3 and below.

 Some people say they use it instead of **undefined** because you use less chars.
-I really don't think this 2 characters, even it would be used a lot of times, will be a great gain but `¯\_(ツ)_/¯`.
+I really don't think this 2 characters, even it is being used a lot of times, will be a great gain but `¯\_(ツ)_/¯`.

 ### Is it used by someone?